aiven/devportal/docs/products/kafka/concepts/log-compaction.rst

 How topic log compaction works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kafka topics represent a continuous stream of messages that typically get discarded after log reaches a certain period of time or size.
+ Apache Kafka topics represent a continuous stream of messages that typically get discarded after log reaches a certain period of time or size.
 However for certain use cases we just need the most recent changes.

 For example, if we have a topic that contains user's home address and every time there is an update, it gets sent to the topic using ``user_id`` as primary key and home address as the value: